thesmiley1/snapraid-btrfs-wrapper/CONTRIBUTING.md

 run with `make test`.

+### Releasing

+The project is configured to use [`standard-version`][standard-version-home], a somewhat higher-level program from [conventional-changelog][conventional-changelog-org-home] and friends.
+Use `make release` to run it with the correct default parameters.
+This will create a new commit and a new tag, both of which need to be pushed to the remote repository.
+Pushing the tag should cause the CI setup to do its thing and generate a release using the project host's API.

 ## FAQ

 - Why is there so much static analysis for just a simple shell script?